syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### Button

-You can render a Button item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#type) property to `Button`.
-Also, you can customize the ribbon button using [ribbonButtonSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonButtonSettingsModel/).
+By setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#type) property to `Button` you can render a Button item.
+You can also customize the button item using the [ribbonButtonSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonButtonSettingsModel/) which provides options such as `iconCss`, `content`, `isToggle` and more.

 #### Toggle Button

-You can make use of [isToggle](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonButtonSettingsModel/#istoggle) property to define whether the button is a toggle button or not.
+The [isToggle](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonButtonSettingsModel/#istoggle) property can be used to define whether the button is a toggle button or not.
 By default the value is `false`.

 ```js
 var tabs = [{